 The North of Ireland Family History Society (NIFHS) runs a competition every other year for its Members.
 Organised by the Belfast Branch for all Members of the Society, it attracts entries from Members around the world.
 The purpose of the competition is to encourage people to write up at least part of their family history rather than just construct a family tree.
-The entries are assessed by the Officers of the Belfast Branch together with an independent assessor.
-Half the marks are awarded for the genealogical content and half for the quality of the writing of the article.
 Many of the articles have subsequently been published in the Society’s journal, North Irish Roots.

 - The competition is open to all fully paid up members of the North of Ireland Family History Society.